 (Source: System Requirements Lab/Can You Run It)

-The developers have also said that, on release, the title will support multi-screen set-ups, and every peripheral you can possibly imagine, as they want the hardcore simmers to get the best experience possible, right off the bat.
+The developers have also said that the title does support multi-screen set-ups and almost every peripheral you can possibly imagine, as they want the hardcore simmers to get the best experience possible, right off the bat.
 That said, they have also noted that although VR is a possible future endeavour, it will not be a part of the Sim from day one of the release.
 Though multiplayer is in the works and will become available at some point after release, shared cockpits are only currently being considered, but nothing yet has been confirmed.
 This is reassuring though, as it does prove that the developers are listening to their community, and are trying to make the Sim the absolute best it can be.

 Microsoft Flight Simulator 2020 looks phenomenal, a true feat of graphical fidelity unseen in other Sims and games alike.
 What’s more, it simulates with almost perfect realism, to the point where IRL pilots are considering it as a great tool for helping beginners to learn the basics.
 And it’s still receiving regular free updates and patches to continually improve user experience.

 There’s so much depth it’s almost impossible to cover in just a single blog post, so I’ll be linking to a number of useful videos below (including MFS’s own ‘Feature Discovery Series’), which cover everything here and more, in great detail, so definitely check them out.

-One thing is for certain though: MFS is going to be awesome.
+One thing is for certain though: MFS 2020 is pretty damn awesome.